bsubei/rconbot/README.md

 in the root directory to run the unit tests.
 Auto-linting is done using `autopep8 --in-place <filename>`.

 # Installation
 Run `pip3 install -r requirements.txt` to install the packages locally into the `src/` folder, then you can run the mapvoter script.
-Example usage: `python3 mapvoter/mapvoter.py --rcon-address '123.456.789.123' --rcon-port 12345 --rcon-password myfancypass --voting-delay 900 --voting-duration 60 --verbose`.
+Example usage: `python3 rconbot.py --rcon-address '192.168.1.77' --rcon-port 21114 --rcon-password randompass --voting-cooldown 300 --voting-duration 20 --verbose -c src/squad-map-randomizer/configs/examples/any_three_maps.yml`
+NOTE: you can run this script on a different machine than the Squad server as long as the IP address and port you give it are visible.

 # License
 The license is GPLv3.
 Please see the LICENSE file.